Debt to Equity (D/E) Ratio

 • Company Y has ₹90,000 in debt (more than X) and makes a 24% profit for its owners.

 Both companies have the same total assets (₹2,00,000) and earn the same profit from those assets (12%).
-But because Company Y borrowed more, it used that extra money wisely to make more profit for its owners.
+However, because Company Y borrowed more, it utilised the additional funds wisely to increase profits for its owners.

-This shows that more debt can sometimes lead to higher profits, but only if the company uses the borrowed money well.
+This indicates that increased debt can sometimes result in higher profits, provided the company utilises the borrowed funds effectively.
 However, too much debt is dangerous.
-If the company can’t make enough profit, it will struggle to pay back the loan, and its share price might fall.
+If the company can’t generate sufficient profit, it will struggle to repay the loan, and its share price might fall.

 What’s Bad About the Debt-to-Equity Ratio?